 Prostate cancer is more likely to be diagnosed in older men and African-American men.
 The risk of prostate cancer increases with age, and it affects 6 out of every 10 men over the age of 65.
 The average age at diagnosis is 66 and the disease is very rare in men under the age of 40.

 The prostate is a gland in the male reproductive system that secretes prostate fluid, a milky white, alkaline substance that nourishes and protects sperm and makes up about one-third of the volume of semen.

-The prostate gland is about the size of a walnut, and surrounds the upper part of the urethra, the tube that empties urine from the bladder.
-If the prostate gland grows too large, the flow of urine can be slowed or stopped.
+The prostate gland is normally about the size of a walnut and surrounds the upper part of the urethra, the tube that empties urine from the bladder and which sperm travels down during ejaculation.
+If the prostate gland grows too large it can affect the flow of both urine and sperm.

 What is Prostate Cancer?

 Billions of cells make up the human body and sometimes these cells reproduce in an uncontrolled way, forming a lump of tissue that may be described as a tumor.

 There are two types of tumor, benign and malignant.